Deep Vein Thrombosis Behind Knee

 Surgical Intervention

-Preventing the recurrence of deep vein thrombosis behind knee is a key concern for patients who have experienced the condition.ย
+Preventing the recurrence of deep vein thrombosis behind knee or any blood clots in foot is a key concern for patients who have experienced the condition.

 Several strategies can reduce the risk of developing DVT again: